sarahalomran/Minimizing-ATM-Banknote-Dispensing/README.md

 ## Overview

+This project was developed as part of a university Algorithms course.

-This project solves the ATM banknote dispensing problem by minimizing the number of banknotes required for a given withdrawal amount.
+It solves the ATM banknote dispensing problem by minimizing the number of banknotes required for a given withdrawal amount.

 The project compares three different algorithmic approaches and evaluates their performance using Saudi Riyal denominations: